 Because this approach is somewhat dubious, alternatives have been suggested.
 An entirely different way of solving the problem is to find the GOP in the market by making more specific distributional assumptions, and calculating the GOP ex ante and study its properties.
 This allows a comparison between the theoretically calculated GOP and the market portfolio.
 The evidence is somewhat mixed.
 Fama and Macbeth (1974) compares the mean-variance efficient tangent portfolio to the GOP.
-Perhaps the most important conclusion of this exercise is that although the $\beta$ of the historical GOP is large and deviates from one, the growth rate of this portfolio cannot be statistically separated from that of the market portfolio.
-This is possibly related to the fact that Fama and Macbeth (1974) construct the time series of growth rates from relatively short periods and hence the size of growth rates is reasonably small compared to the sample variance which in turn implies small t-stats.
+Perhaps the most important conclusion of this exercise is that although the β of the historical GOP is large and deviates from one, the growth rate of this portfolio cannot be statistically separated from that of the market portfolio.
+This is possibly related to the fact that Fama and Macbeth (1974) constructs the time series of growth rates from relatively short periods and hence the size of growth rates.
 Still, it suggests that the GOP could be more highly levered than the tangency portfolio.
-This does not imply, of course, that the GOP is different from the market.
+This does not imply of course, that the GOP is different from the market.
 This would be postulating a beta of one to be the beta of the market portfolio and it requires one to believe that the CAPM holds.

-Although the cited study finds it difficult to reject the proposition that the market portfolio is a proxy for the GOP, it suggests that the GOP can be more risky than this portfolio.
-Note that the market portfolio itself has to be proxied.
-Usually this is done by taking a large index such as S&P 500 as a proxy for the market portfolio.
-Whether this approximation is reasonable is debatable.
-Indeed, this result is verified in most available studies.
+Although the cited study find it difficult to reject the proposition that the market portfolio is a proxy for the GOP, it suggests that the GOP can be more risky than this portfolio.30 Indeed, this result is verified in most available studies.
 An exception is Long (1990), who examines different proxies for the GOP.
 The suggested proxies are examined using the first order conditions as described above.
-Although the results of formal statistic tests are absent, the intuition is in line with earlier empirical research.
+All though the results of formal statistic tests are absent, the intuition is in line with earlier empirical research.
 In the article, three proxies are examined